adriantich/DnoisE/README.md

 #### __Running DnoisE__

 DnoisE has been created to run both after and before clustering as described in Antich et al. (2021).
-Therefore, it accepts and returns both .fasta and .csv files.
-However, writing output is faster if .csv (specially for large files).
+Therefore, it accepts and returns both .fas and .csv files.
+However, writing output is faster with .csv (specially for large files).
 It also accepts .fastq input files.

 DnoisE can be called from the executable created by *nuitka* or directly from the python script.
 See example below: